 The universe of modeling techniques is vast and offers ecologists a wealth of tools to assess whether these nonlinear interactions between traits and range shifts can predict future responses.
 Standard approaches to capture variable interactions and nonlinearities in linear regressions (such as the explicit inclusion of interacting variables or polynomial expansion) rely on prior knowledge or model selection techniques to determine which variables to select.
 Other model types, such as machine learning approaches that optimize model parameters, are better suited than brute-force techniques to capture functional relationships among variables.
 These models, while offering statistical-robustness and efficiency, can be opaque and rarely afford clear coefficients to inspect when assessing the model’s learned correlations.
 However, developments in the field of machine learning offer new approaches for inspecting model performance and predictions.

-Limited computational background among some ecologists has restricted application of the methods despite the complex, interacting relationships inherent in many ecological studies (Olden, Lawler, & Poff, 2008)(Olden et al., 2008).
-Some biological domains (e.g. the identification of novel zoonotic disease reservoirs (Han, Schmidt, Bowden, & Drake, 2015)(Han et al., 2015)) have showcased the potential of advanced machine learning, and methods like neural networks (Olden et al., 2008)(Olden et al., 2008), boosted regression trees (Elith et al., 2008)(Elith, Leathwick, & Hastie, 2008), and random forest classifiers (Cutler et al., 2007)(Cutler et al., 2007) are gaining traction in applications such as species distribution modelling.
+Limited computational background among some ecologists has restricted application of the methods despite the complex, interacting relationships inherent in many ecological studies (Olden, Lawler, & Poff, 2008).
+Some biological domains (e.g. the identification of novel zoonotic disease reservoirs [Han, Schmidt, Bowden, & Drake, 2015]) have showcased the potential of advanced machine learning, and methods like neural networks (Olden et al., 2008), boosted regression trees (Elith, Leathwick, & Hastie, 2008), and random forest classifiers (Cutler et al., 2007) are gaining traction in applications such as species distribution modelling.
 Largely, however, these methods have not seen wide use in capturing non-linear biological responses such as organismal responses to climate change.

 Here we assess whether machine learning-based models can better use species’ traits to predict the magnitude and direction of range shifts observed in response to recent climate change.
 First, we consider whether several models which are able to capture nonlinear relationships can outperform linear models in their predictive ability.
 Second, we use recent developments in model interpretability techniques to ask whether model predictions are consistent across modelling approaches and concur with ecological theory.
 Novel model inspection approaches can reveal details of model predictions, which addresses reasonable concerns about the “black box” nature of many machine learning-based models.
 We assess model performance and robustness using four datasets encompassing a broad taxonomic range.
 The number of included species ranges from 20 to 176 and range shifts were observed over time spans ranging from 30 to 100+ years.
 Each dataset was derived from previous evaluations of traits as range shift predictors and consists of a list of focal species, associated species-level traits, and a range shift metric.
 We examine (1) whether non-linear methods can improve predictive ability of traits compared to linear methods, (2) whether the novel methods identify important traits consistent with significant results from other studies, and (3) whether the directionality of the modeled effect of traits is consistent across model types.